 IN THE RANKINGS

-The University of Iowa women’s cross country team is ranked No. 14 in the USTFCCCA Midwest Region preseason polls.
-The Hawkeyes are one of five Big Ten teams ranked in the Midwest top 15, including No. 2 Illinois, No. 4 Northwestern, No. 5 Minnesota, and No. 11 Nebraska.
-The remaining nine Big Ten teams are also ranked in their respective regions.
+The University of Iowa women’s cross country team enters the season ranked No. 15 in the USTFCCCA Midwest Region preseason poll.
+The Hawkeyes are one of five Big Ten teams ranked in the Midwest top 15, including No. 3 Northwestern, No. 4 Minnesota, No. 8 Illinois and No. 11 Nebraska.
+The remaining nine Big Ten teams are ranked in their respective regions.
+Indiana, Michigan, Michigan State, Ohio State, Purdue and Wisconsin are ranked in the Great Lakes Region.
+Maryland, Penn State and Rutgers are ranked in the top 15 of the Mid-Atlantic Region.

 MEN’S TOP RUNNERS

-Of the 32 women on Iowa’s roster, 23 hail from the Hawkeye State.
-Seven additional states, including Illinois (2), Wisconsin (2), Indiana, Michigan, Minnesota, Kansas, and Texas are represented.
-On the men’s side, ten of the 19 members are from Iowa.
-Illinois is represented by five student-athletes, while Minnesota is the home of two Hawkeyes.
-Colorado and New York are each represented with one student-athlete.
+Of the 29 women on Iowa’s roster, 21 hail from the Hawkeye State.
+Six additional states are represented, including Illinois (3), Kansas, Michigan, Minnesota, Texas and Wisconsin.
+On the men’s side, 12 of the 15 members are from Iowa.
+Illinois is represented by two student-athletes, while Colorado is the home to one Hawkeye.

 NEXT UP FOR THE HAWKEYES